Dear Members,

 The Company has an Internal Control System, commensurate with the size, scale and complexity of its operations.
 To maintain its objectivity and independence, the Internal Auditor reports to the Chairman of the Audit Committee of the Board & to the Chairperson & Managing Director.

-The Internal Auditor monitors and evaluates the efficacy and adeguacy of internal control system in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company.
+The Internal Auditor monitors and evaluates the efficacy and adequacy of internal control system in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company.
 Based on the report of internal audit function, process owners undertake corrective action in their respective areas and thereby strengthen the controls.
 Significant audit observations and recommendations along with corrective actions thereon are presented to the Audit Committee of the Board.

 19. INTERNAL FINANCIAL CONTROL

-The Company has in place adequate internal financial co ntrol commensurate with the size, scale and complexity of its operations.
+The Company has in place adequate internal financial control commensurate with the size, scale and complexity of its operations.
 During the year, such controls were tested and no reportable material weakness in the design or operations were observed.
 The Company has policies and procedures in place for ensuring proper and efficient conduct of its business, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records and the timely preparation of reliable financial information.
 The Company has adopted accounting policies which are in line with the Accounting Standards and the Act.
 These are in accordance with generally accepted accounting principles in India.
 The Company has a robust financial closure, certification mechanism for certifying adherence to various accounting policies, accuracy of provisions and other estimates.

 20. HEALTH AND SAFETY/ INDUSTRIAL RELATIONS